baryhuang/company-os/README.md

 ## What makes this different

+Unlike tools like [Operately](https://operately.com/) (goals and project tracking), [Meetily](https://meetily.ai/) (local meeting transcription), or [Char](https://char.com/) (meeting notepad), Company OS doesn't stop at recording or task management.
+It connects the full loop: **record → transcribe → structure → query → execute**.

-**Clarity over consensus.** The system doesn't just record meetings — it tracks *who decided what, when, and why*.
+**Decision tracking, not just transcription.** The system doesn't just record meetings — it maintains a decision log that tracks *who decided what, when, and why*.
 Six months from now, you can trace any strategic decision back to the exact conversation.

-**Deliberate documentation.** Decisions, learnings, and direction live somewhere visible — not in someone's head, not in a Slack thread that scrolled away.
-Structured data, searchable, always up to date.
+This is your company's institutional memory.

+**Conversations become a knowledge graph.** Raw meeting transcripts get processed into structured, interconnected knowledge dimensions — not just flat notes.
+Think of it as a second brain for your startup, where every insight, customer quote, and strategic pivot is organized and queryable.

 **Your dimensions, not ours.** No predefined schema.
 No "fill in these 12 boxes."
 The knowledge structure emerges from your conversations, the way your team actually thinks about your business.

-**Your API keys, your data.** Your most sensitive recordings — investor negotiations, co-founder disagreements, customer deal terms — are processed with your own API keys.
+**Self-hosted, your API keys, your data.** Your most sensitive recordings — investor negotiations, co-founder disagreements, customer deal terms — are processed with your own API keys.
+No data leaves your infrastructure.
+Privacy-first by design — GDPR and HIPAA friendly.

 ---